Scott Robertson (footballer, born 1985): Dundee United

 After rejecting a new contract in April 2008, and with his contract close to expiry, Robertson signed for Dundee's rivals Dundee United on 3 June 2008, with Craig Levein – then in charge at United – getting the player he had tried to sign three years previously.
 The 23-year-old joined the Tannadice club under freedom of contract and agreed a three-year deal.
-Dundee openly criticised United about the way they pursued Robertson, stating that United had been "disrespectful" towards their Dee rivals.
-In September, Robertson scored his first goal, netting in the League Cup victory over Airdrie United.
-Four days later, Robertson scored his first league goal, netting the third in a 3–0 win over Hearts and by mid-November, had played every minute of United's matches that season.
-In January, however, an osteitis pubis diagnosis ruled him out for the remaining few months of the season, although he made one substitute appearance in May.
-After his recovery, Robertson revealed that he credited surgeon David Lloyd for saving his career and revealed it was the hardest moment of his career.
-He also said that 2009 was his worst year.
+Dundee openly criticised Dundee United about the way they pursued Robertson, stating that the Tangerines had been "disrespectful" towards their Dee rivals.